adnan180/Movie_Info_App/README.md

 - **User Authentication System:** The application includes a user authentication system with a dedicated page for login and registration.

-- **Local Storage:** To store user credentials and API keys securely, the app utilizes the local storage functionality.
+- **Local Storage:** To store user credentials and API key, the app utilizes the local storage functionality.
 This ensures a seamless and personalized experience for returning users.

 - **Session Storage:** For enhanced security, the web app uses session storage to log users out when the browser is closed, preventing unauthorized access.